We welcome your proposal to teach in the summer of 2019.

 Our workshops run from 1 day to 4 days, all days of the week.
 The typical length is 2-3 days, most workshops run from 10am-4pm.
 (Daily workshop schedule can be adjusted if you need students to arrive early to go out into the field for photos, birding etc.)

 Where do I stay when I'm teaching at Sitka?

 Instructors stay at Sitka for no charge while teaching their workshop.
 We have small, separate residences on our property with a bedroom, bathroom, living room, and kitchen.
-The arrival time is 4-5 pm the evening before the workshop and the departure time is 2 pm the last day of the workshop.
+The arrival time is 4-5 pm the evening before the workshop and the departure time is 2 pm the day after the workshop.
 The space is stocked with basic kitchen cookware, salt & pepper, linens, towels, etc. You will need all perishable/consumable supplies i.e. food, soap, shampoo, etc. ADA-compliant parking and housing is available on campus; please let us know if you will need these accommodations.

 How are instructors paid for teaching workshops?